RandellDawson/testing-stuff/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-006.md

 # --description--

 HTML elements are often nested within other HTML elements.
 In the previous step you nested the `h2` element, comment and `p` element within the `main` element.
-A nested element is a child of its parent element.
+A nested element is a child of its parent element. added some text

 To make HTML easier to read, indent the `h2` element, the comment, and `p` element exactly two spaces to indicate they are children of the `main` element.